jesnor/simple-simd/README.md

 # simple-simd
- Simple SIMD types for Rust, primarily for x86
+ Simple SIMD types for stable Rust, primarily for x86